Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture

 \section{Introduction}

-In his classic paper \cite{MR885560}, Witten unraveled a beautiful connection between the elliptic genus discovered by Ochanine \cite{MR895567} and a certain two-dimensional quantum field theory, known as the supersymmetric sigma model.
-Extending his idea to the case with no left-moving fermions, he was naturally led to discover a new genus.
-The Witten genus, as it is now called, associates to every closed string manifold $M$ of dimension $4k$ an integral modular form $W(M)$ of weight $2k$.
+In his classic papers \cite{MR885560, MR970288}, Edward Witten unraveled beautiful connections between elliptic genera, the geometry of loop spaces, and supersymmetric sigma models in two dimensions.
+Applying his idea to a special case, he was led to discover a new genus, now called the Witten genus.
+Let $M$ be a closed string manifold of dimension $d$. ($M$ is string if and only if it is spin and $p_1(M)/2 = 0$.)
+Then, the Witten genus $\varphi_W$ associates to $M$ an integral modular form $\varphi_W(M)$ of weight $d/2$.